dfo-no/dfo-storybook/README.md

 1. [Developing new components](docs/developing-components.md).

 ## 🥁 Publishing new versions to NPM
 When you want to release a new version of `@dfo/components` on npm, go to your terminal, navigate to the repo root and do `npm run release` and follow the instructions.
+Be sure to check if the new version [complies with the rules](docs/developing-components.md#-code-rules-and-guidelines).

 ## 🚀 Deploying the storybook